chenyenchung/personal_site/content/post/2018-06-28-subsampling-a-fastq-file-with-awk/index.md

 My solution here is to draw sample to generate a list of picked lines first, and then for every line, we check if it is picked.
 If it is, we write it to a file.
-After that, we do aforementioned step 4 to extract the fields into sepearate fastq files.
+After that, we do aforementioned step 4 to extract the fields into separate fastq files.

 ```
 paste forward.fastq reverse.fastq |\